 LemonEdge was.

-Our next-gen architecture was built from the ground up to handle:
+Our next-gen architecture is built from the ground up so that LemonEdge can:

-In short: LemonEdge combines scalability + complexity management, positioning managers and administrators to thrive in the retailisation era.
+In short: LemonEdge combines scalability with complexity management, empowering managers and administrators to thrive in the retailization era.

 Ready to Prepare for Retailization?